-Prerequisites: IT 120 (may be taken concurrently); minimum

-ACT score of 17 or minimum COMPASS reading score of 75 and COMPASS Writing score of 67; recommend keyboarding speed of 20 cwpm without watching the keyboard
+Prerequisites: IT 120 (may be taken concurrently); minimum ACT score of 17 or minimum COMPASS reading score of 75 and COMPASS Writing score of 67; recommend keyboarding speed of 20correct words per minute (cwpm) without watching the keyboard or their fingers and with striking the keys with the correct fingers tion, records management, customer service, ethics, and more.
+(This is a service-learning course.)

-Students will develop an understanding of office technology careers as well as routine office skills including teamwork, information processing, reprographics, telecommunication, records management, customer service, ethics, and more.
-This is a service-learning course.
+Students will develop an understanding of office technology careers as well as routine office skills including teamwork, information processing, reprographics, telecommunica-166 rate of 50 cwpm or concurrent enrollment in IT 109